sol1/icingaweb2-module-netbox/README.md

 ---

-For linked objects a key is added with the type followed by `_keyid` for key name, the same object name sanitisation occurs.
+For linked objects a key is added with the Netbox object type followed by `_keyid` for key name, the same object name sanitiation occurs.
+This allows simple linking of hosts and host templates using the linked keyid's when Icinga objects use the keyid for object name.

 eg: for a device with the follow name and site info the following is returned
 ```